Applications in vcita

-Creating an app on vcita is only available for directory owners (e.g. partners, resellers) - anyone with access to a directory API token.
+Creating an app on vcita is only available for vcita partners or anyone with access to a directory token.

-External developers (non-vcita's direct users) who want to build apps for vcita - please reach out to [email protected] for further assistance.
+External developers (non-vcita's direct users) and experts who want to build apps for vcita - please reach out to [email protected] for further assistance.

 Certain types of applications can interact with vcita's UI components by adding additional elements to the UI or affecting the behavior of existing elements.